2025-environmental-bioinformatics/Lab-Unix/README.md

 >Write a command to find all occurrences of two capital letters followed by a space.

 ### 2.9.2.
 Find and replace?
-Often times you will have a file that you want to fix so that it doesn't contain certain character or the like.
+Often times you will have a file that you want to fix so that it doesn't contain certain characters or the like.
 One option for finding and replacing things within a text file is the command `sed`.

 `sed` is a powerful tool and has had [books](http://shop.oreilly.com/product/9781565922259.do) written about it.
-Today, we are going to just cover the simplest functionality.
-Genearlly it takes the form `'s/old_word/new_word/'`.
-This will replace an old_word with new_word.
+Today, we are just going to cover `sed`'s simplest functionality.
+Generally it takes the form `'s/old_word/new_word/'`.
+This will replace an old_word with a new_word.
 Let's check this out.
 Navigate to: `unix-folders-master/writing/fortunes`.

 Let's try replacing `a` with `A` in this file.